ThomasHezard/RealTimeAudioProcessing/README.md

 ## S1.
 Prototyping : `S1-Matlab_AudioProcessor` / `S1-Python_AudioProcessor`

 The goal of this first step if the try and test your algorithm.
-Both Matlab and Python let you implement and test algorithms quickly, with few lines of code.
-You can test several version until you obtain satisfying audio results.
+Both Matlab and Python let you implement and test audio processing algorithms quickly, with very few lines of code.
+You can test and improve your algorithm until you obtain satisfying audio results.

 Two scripts `audio_processor.m` and `audio_processor.py` are provided, as long as some audio files (see above).
 For the moment, the scripts simply copy the content of the input audio file to the output audio file without any modification.

 What you have to do in this step is to add your processing algorithm in the script where indicated to modify the audio data.
 Check the results, and proceed to the next step when you are satisfied.

+If you want to work with Matlab, please refer to the [README.md file](S1-Matlab_AudioProcessor/README.md) inside the `S1-Matlab_AudioProcessor` directory.
+If you want to work with Python, please refer to the [README.md file](S1-Python_AudioProcessor/README.md) file of the `S1-Python_AudioProcessor` directory.

 ## S2.
 C++ Implementation: `S2-OfflineAudioProcessor`

 During this second step, your goal is to translate the final algorithm of the previous step in platform-agnostic, real-time-compatible C++ code.
 In order to simplify this task, you will do this in the most simple context: a CLI program called `OfflineAudioProcessor`.
-The project structure is already established, and the provided program does the following:

-- open a RAW audio file and read it,
-- apply some audio processing to the data,
-- write the modified data in a RAW audio file.

-This program is not real-time, but the provided architecture is compatible with real-time constraints.

-The proposed architecture contains a class named `AudioProcessor`, defined and implemented in the files `audio_processor.h` and `audio_processor.cpp`.
-This class is used in the main function - `main.cpp` - as follows:

-- construction of an instance of `AudioProcessor` at the beginning of the program: `main.cpp` line 30,
-- processing inside an audio process loop: `main.cpp` line 39,
-- destruction of the instance at the end of the program: `main.cpp` line 48.

-Details of how to build and run `OfflineAudioProcessor` are given in its `README.md` file.

-As in step 1, the provided version of `OfflineAudioProcessor` does nothing more than copying input data into output data.
-Your objective for this step is to modify the `AudioProcessor` class in files `audio_processor.h` and `audio_processor.cpp`, so that it performs the audio processing algorithm you implemented in the previous step.
-What you need to do is:

-- adapt the definition of the `AudioProcessor` class with all the needed member variables (memory buffer, parameters, etc.),
-- adapt its constructor and destructor and, if needed, the call to the constructor in the main function,
-- adapt its `Process` function's implementation (you shouldn't have to modify its declaration).

-Once your modifications are completed and functional, you need to design and implement tests to check that the results are exactly the same as in the previous step.
+Please refer to the [README.md file](S2-OfflineAudioProcessor/README.md) inside the `S2-OfflineAudioProcessor` directory for detailed explanation.

 ## S3.
 Integration inside a mobile application: `S3-Android_AudioLoop` / `S3-iOS_AudioLoop`

 The final step aims at integrate the algorithm in a mobile application.
 More precisely, you will directly integrate the `AudioProcessor` class, the one you modified in the previous step, in a simple application called `AudioLoop`.

 `AudioLoop` is a simple example of audio real-time application: it captures the audio input of the device, apply a real-time process on the data, and send the modified audio data to the audio output.
-Two sample applications for iOS and Android are provided inside the directories `S3-Android_AudioLoop` et `S3-iOS_AudioLoop`.
+Two sample applications for iOS and Android are provided inside the directories [`S3-Android_AudioLoop`](S3-Android_AudioLoop) et [`S3-iOS_AudioLoop`](S3-iOS_AudioLoop).

 The `AudioProcessor` model is a bit different in this step.